Jayant11/CityHack_21/README.md

 # SmartVision

-SmartVision is a social distancing detector implemented in Python with OpenCV and Tensorflow.
+SmartVision is a social distancing detector implemented in Python with OpenCV and Tensorflow.<br/>
 Take a peek at the backend program in work 😊

 ![](/img/result.gif)